AFW2 Shooting Competition

-U.S. Air Force Senior Airman Anthony Richardson, an Air Force Wounded Warrior athlete, competes in a shooting competition at Joint Base San Antonio-Randolph on March 24, 2022.
-The trials are an adaptive sports event designed to promote the mental and physical well-being of seriously ill or injured military members and veterans.
-(U.S. Air Force Photo by Airman 1st Class Erin V. Currie)
+U.S. Air Force Staff Sgt.
+Susanna Oberg, an Air Force Wounded Warrior athlete, competes in a shooting competition at Joint Base San Antonio-Randolph, Texas, on March 24, 2022.
+The trials are an adaptive sports event designed to promote the mental and physical well-being of seriously ill and injured military members and veterans.
+(U.S. Air Force photo by Staff Sergeant James R. Crow)

 |Date Taken: